 Figuring a house’s load depends on a number of variables, including the climate zone, size of the house, directional orientation, tightness of the envelope, and U-value of the windows — to name a few.
 The many different situations HVAC designers encounter in the field can lead to confusion without some guidance on how to handle them.

-IBACOS, a building science research and consulting organization and Building America team leader, recently presented a webinar in partnership with the U.S. Department of Energy’s Building Technologies program that dealt with the key criteria required to get accurate heating and cooling load calculations.
-This is the first of a series of three webinars dealing with right-sizing HVAC systems (parts II and III will be available through IBACOS’s Best Practices Research Alliance).
+IBACOS, a building science research and consulting organization and Building America team leader, recently presented a webinar in partnership with the U.S. Department of Energy’s Building Technologies program that dealt with the key criteria required to get accurate heat load calculations and cooling load calculations.
+This is the first of a series of webinars dealing with right-sizing HVAC systems available through IBACOS' Housing Innovation Alliance).

 With oil and gas prices climbing, more homeowners are updating their homes with better insulation, tighter windows, and other improvements.
 The energy upgrades translate to rooms with much lower loads, less infiltration, and higher retained moisture.
 When a home’s airtightness and insulation values rise, its peak heating and cooling loads fall.
 The more high-performing the home, the smaller its heating and cooling loads will be.
 The time when old rules of thumb were enough is over — and it’s not coming back.